 Why?
 For one thing, understanding wine greatly increases your odds of getting to drink wines you love because you understand what you want.
 And it's also fun.
 Wine is a great vehicle for sharing, and in a good wine course, you'll not only learn about wine, you'll meet like-minded people, some of whom may become regular tasting partners as you develop your skills and increase your pleasure.
 You'll find more reasons to take a wine class here

 It's my pleasure to work with Fine Vintage, Ltd, North America's largest provider of courses of the Wine & Spirit Education Trust.
 Founded by Master of Wine James Cluer, Fine Vintage offers the full range of WSET courses as well as some other highly specialized programs including a terrific course aimed at honing your olfactory skills (that means, helping you better understand what you smell and taste!).
 Below, I list all the Fine Vintage courses I teach and upcoming class dates.
-On our schedule for the remainder of 2018, I'll be leading courses in Miami, Chicago, New York, Atlanta and Boston.
-In early 2019 we will add courses in three more cities - I'll keep you posted as our plans are finalized.
+On our schedule for the remainder of 2018, I'll be leading courses in Atlanta, Boston, Chicago, Miami and New York.
+In early 2019 we will add more courses in these cities, as well as courses in at least one more city - I'll keep you posted as our dates and plans for 2019 are finalized.

 One of the key tenets of the Fine Vintage approach to wine education is that you cannot learn about great wine by drinking mediocre wine.
 We take great pride in the quality of the wines we use in our courses and often do side-by-side comparisons of wines made from one grape in two different regions, or wines from the same region but of different quality to point up the subtle elements that make wine so enjoyable.
 Is the $15 Chilean merlot a better value to you than the $100 St-Émilion poured alongside it?
 You decide what is subjectively best for your budget, but here you will learn the objective differences between the two.